Binging Bubbly in France: Champagne Day Trip From Paris

 Packing for a trip to the Champagne region really means you’re dressing for a day of wine tasting with a bit of French fashion flair!
 While wearing pieces which exude your personal style and preferences is always key to looking and feeling confident, there’s some practical considerations to take in account given the nature of this excursion — meaning pieces which form flowing figures, a cozy cardigan, and shoes with sturdy soles should absolutely end up in your luggage!

 A day of drinking wine means you’re not only going to be feeling more jolly with each subsequent tasting, but you’ll be consuming glass on glass of this sparkling speciality as the trip progresses, which inevitably leads to bloating.
 Dresses or matching sets which lay in such a way as to produce a flowing figure are thus the perfect choice to ensure your abdomen doesn’t feel constricted or even worse, you get ill!
-Practically speaking, sturdy soles are also essential to keep you high and dry on potentially moist, soft soil while a cardigan cover up could come in handy when strolling through the chilly underground crayères.
+Practically speaking, sturdy soles are also essential to keep you high and dry on potentially moist, soft soil while a cardigan cover-up could come in handy when strolling through the chilly underground crayères.
 When it comes to the stylistic choices encompassing your outfit, the natural beauty of the blooming vineyards lends itself to complimentary floral fabrics, and any kind of button down vest will instantly elevate your look with a touch of sophisticated Parisian elegance.
 Last but not least, consider the accessories you layer on top like sunglasses, watches, jewelry, and bags that will inevitably end up in your wine glass close-up shot—and with this final touch you’ll be looking fabulous during a day trip binging bubbly!

 Flowing Figures